aphp/edsnlp/docs/tutorials/make-a-training-script.md

 1. We use the `eds.ner_crf` NER task module, which classifies word embeddings into NER labels (BIOUL scheme) using a CRF.
 2. Each component of the pipeline can be configured with a dictionary, using the parameter described in the component's page.
+3. The `target_span_getter` parameter defines the name of the span group used to train the NER model.
+We will need to make sure the entities from the training dataset are assigned to this span group (next section).
-3. The word embeddings used by the CRF are computed by a CNN, which builds on top of another embedding layer.
+4. The word embeddings used by the CRF are computed by a CNN, which builds on top of another embedding layer.
-4. The base embedding layer is a pretrained transformer, which computes contextualized word embeddings.
+5. The base embedding layer is a pretrained transformer, which computes contextualized word embeddings.
-5. We chose the `prajjwal1/bert-tiny` model in this tutorial for testing purposes, but we recommend using a larger model like `bert-base-cased` or `camembert-base` (French) for real-world applications.
+6. We chose the `prajjwal1/bert-tiny` model in this tutorial for testing purposes, but we recommend using a larger model like `bert-base-cased` or `camembert-base` (French) for real-world applications.

 ### 2. Adapting a dataset